cosmoimd/polyp_detection_platform/datasets_downloads/README.md

-# Dataset Formatting for COCO
+# Dataset Download and Formatting

-This repository provides a script to format different open access colonoscopy datasets to COCO format.
+The code in this folder includes scripts to download and convert five different open-access colonoscopy datasets to COCO format.
+In the subfolder `datasets_for_yolo`, there are also scripts to format this data in YOLO format.

 ## Datasets Downloads
 First, download the zip files of LDPolyp Dataset from https://github.com/dashishi/LDPolypVideo-Benchmark into a directory.
 Once that is done, create a synapse authentication token and change the value of the syn_auth_token in colonoscopy_data/download_datasets.py.
 Then run `python colonoscopy_data/download_datasets.py <path_to_download>
 <path_to_LDPolyp_dataset_zips>`.
 This will download the other two datasets, and unzip all the
 compressed files.
-(SUN and REAL Colon datasets downloaded separately)
+(SUN and REAL-Colon datasets are downloaded separately)

-## Datasets Used
+## Datasets Formatting
 Here are the datasets used, along with the download links and instructions to use the scripts to convert the datasets to coco format.